marangiop/diff_BUM_HMM/README.md

 ## A note on OS compatibility

 The entire repository has been tested successfully on Mac OS.
-For Windows users we recommend installing Ubuntu (version 18.04 or higher)  LTS ([Link to Microsoft Store](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab/)) on top of Windows (i.e. Windows Subsystem for Linux) in order to allow smooth installation of the pyCRAC Python package within the relevant Jupyter notebooks (required for generating Figures 6 and S2).
-Jupyter notebooks for Figure 4, 6 and S2 have dependencies that are only supported by Mac OS, and can only be run partially on Windows.
+All .R scripts have been tested successfully for Mac OS and Windows.
+Jupyter notebooks for Figure 4, 6 and S2 have partial dependencies (the pyCRAC software package and MEME Suite software) that are only supported by Mac OS, hence cannot be fully run on Windows.

-For MEME???